 Flyers Take Down the Red Army

-The Soviet Red Army team made their first trip to North America in late 1975 to be four exhibition games with NHL clubs.
-After sandwiching a tie with the Montreal Canadiens in between beating the New York Rangers and Boston Bruins, the elite Russian squad headed to the Spectrum, on Jan 11, 1976, to take on the Philadelphia Flyers.
+The Soviet Red Army team made their first trip to North America in late 1975 to play four exhibition games with NHL clubs.
+After sandwiching a tie with the Montreal Canadiens in between beating the New York Rangers and Boston Bruins, the elite Russian squad headed to the Spectrum on Jan.
+11, 1976, to take on the Philadelphia Flyers.

 80s Oilers Dominate

-There was something about Oilers who like scoring fast shorthanded goals because the current record is held by Esa Tikkanen.
-He scored two shorties in 12 seconds, on Nov.
+There was something about Oilers who like scoring fast shorthanded goals because Esa Tikkanen holds the current record.
+He scored two shorties in 12 seconds on Nov.
 12, 1988, while playing in Edmonton.

-Gretzky picked up an assist to reach the 100-point mark in his 42nd game of the season, on Jan.
-11, 1987, as the Oilers beat the Calgary Flames 503.
+Gretzky picked up an assist to reach the 100-point mark in his 42nd game of the season on Jan.
+11, 1987, as the Oilers beat the Calgary Flames 5-3.
 He tied Marcel Dionne’s (more on him shortly) NHL record of eight straight seasons with at least 100 points.

 Crowning Achievements for Kings